-2. Cybersecurity
+2. CYBERSECURITY

 Cybersecurity is a fundamental pre-condition for strengthening critical infrastructure resilience and to foster consumers' trust.
 The proposed Directive on Network and Information Security (NIS) is a step forward in this direction.
 We support the rapid conclusion of the negotiations that should draw on national best practices and come to an end within the next months.
-In this context, Member states should be given an appropriate scope of action to guarantee the highest possible compatibility with existing national NIS legislations.
+A consistent and uniform regulation is crucial within the EU.
+Member States, at the same time, should be given enough leverage to uphold and implement existing cybersecurity regulations.
+In this context, Member States should be given an appropriate scope of action to guarantee the highest possible compatibility with existing national NIS legislations.
 Cybersecurity enforcement also has to comply with the fundamental rights, notably the right to respect for private life and communications, the protection of personal data, the freedom to conduct a business, the right to property, the right to an effective remedy before a court and the right to be heard.